 Signing with Centra

 After a thorough evaluation, Holzweiler signed with Centra and teamed up with the Norwegian digital agency, Frend Digital, to build a new online experience that would bring digital life to the strong brand values that were built in their hometown of Oslo.
-The ecommerce team was strengthened by recruiting Marius Valaker – an experienced ecommerce manager most known for building the success of Db Journey, which is another brand that has used Centra’s technology to reach new heights.
-Marius had seen the Centra platform’s capabilities first hand and was brought in to lead Holzweiler’s new digital expansion.
+The ecommerce team was strengthened by recruiting Marius Valaker – an experienced ecommerce manager.
+Marius had already previously been using the Centra platform.
+Having seen the Centra platform’s capabilities first hand, he was brought in to lead Holzweiler’s new digital expansion.
 After mapping out the new tech‑stack, the digital agency Frend Digital started building and implementing the new digital flagship store, which was delivered in less than 6 months.

 The results: 176 percent ecommerce growth with strong future estimations

 Since switching to Centra in 2020, Holzweiler’s ecommerce sales have gone through the roof – growing ecommerce revenue by an astonishing 176 percent within the first year.
 The brand has since then made key recruitments to the ecommerce team, and now has a tight‑knit team of five people serving the brand's 20 markets globally.
 Holzweiler has an even brighter future awaiting.
 The numbers speak for themselves:

 176% ecommerce net growth during 2020